-Earlier this week, the wrestling lost British wrestling icon Billy Robinson.
-Starting his career in 1958 and wrapping up around the mid-1980s, Robinson is regarded by most historians and experts as one of the greatest in-ring performers in history.
+Earlier this week, the professional wrestling community lost British wrestling icon Billy Robinson.
+Starting his career in 1958 and wrapping up around the mid-1980s, Robinson is regarded by longtime historians and experts as one of the greatest in-ring performers in history.
 To show how well respected he was amongst his peers the late Lou Thesz, one of the true legends of the game, ranked Robinson as one the 25 greatest of all time.
 Of all the tremendous talent that began their careers in the U.K., none achieved the level of international stardom Robinson did.

 After getting his initial break in the U.K., Robinson traveled overseas to become a key player in the formative years of the Japanese wrestling industry.
 He debuted in Japan in 1968 and won a tournament to become the first Japan Pro Wrestling world champion.
 In 1975, he went to a 60 minute time limit draw against Antonio Inoki in what is considered as one of the legendary matches in Japanese wrestling history.